 Promethease – https://www.promethease.com/ Regular price uploads start at $12 with some uploads running more.
 They have offered free uploads several times in the past and will probably do it again in the near future.
 Note: this isn’t a DNA test, but uses your raw data from other companies (23andMe, Ancestry, FTDNA, etc.) to generate reports.

 TeloYears – https://www.teloyears.com/home/ prices: TeloYears Health $99 TeloYears Health + Ancestry $169 (regular price $199, but seems to be a standard discount as opposed to a sale price).
-They also do the TribeCode tests.
+They also do the TribeCode (see below) tests.
+Not available on Amazon.

-TribeCode – Tribecode – $99 regular price for Advanced Ancestry; kit is ordered through TeloYears and appears to be the Ancestry/ethnicity portion only.
+TribeCode – Tribecode – $99 regular price for Advanced Ancestry; kit is ordered through TeloYears (see above) and appears to be the Ancestry/ethnicity portion only.
+Not available on Amazon.
+Back up as of mid-afternoon August 28, 2018; back down on August 30, 2018.

-uBiome – https://ubiome.com/consumer/explorer/ regular prices ranging from $89 to $399.
+uBiome – https://ubiome.com/consumer/explorer/ regular prices ranging from $89 to $399, depending on which tests you want run; sometimes goes on sale for a lot less.
 This isn’t a regular genealogical DNA test like many of the others listed in this post.
 It checks between 1 and 5 sites for bacterial DNA (mouth, skin, nose, genital, gut).
 I have taken this test in the past when it was on sale as I was curious as to what it would show.
 Interestingly, some insurance companies will pay some of the cost.
 Click on this link: https://ubiome.com/clinical/smartgut/ and see if your insurance company will cover it.
 The Smart Gut kit is only one of the sites (gut, specifically, a stool sample).
 The beta ended so they are no longer writing off what’s not covered by insurance (ended mid-August 2018), but you can still check and see how much it would cost based on what your insurance covers.
 Shame they haven’t figured out a way to get insurance companies to cover the other four sites yet.
-I have done the Smart Gut kit a number of times over the last 3 years and was just approved for 6 more kits, and I sent several of them back already; I get one every week or two until all 6 have been delivered.
+I have done the Smart Gut kit a number of times over the last 3 years and was recently approved for 6 more kits as part of the beta testing, and I sent several of them back already; I get one every week or two until all 6 have been delivered.

 YSEQ.net – https://www.yseq.net/ regular prices as YSEQ rarely does sales although they occasionally will do a sale.
 Will continue checking in case they do a sale for DNA Day.
 Prices range, depending on if you want an individual Y-DNA SNP or various STR ranges, mtDNA (several options) to a 15x read, 30xread, or 50xread full DNA test.
 15x read: $740; 30x read: (+ $600 above 15x read price) ; 50x read: (+$1,430 above 15x read price) ; Other Extras (price is in addition to whatever read you order) add $90 if you want USB drive sent to you (otherwise, you can download your results through a link for no additional cost); Sanger extra Y-DNA results (up to 10 Y-DNA SNPs): $100; you receive 4 cheek swabs and you need to use all four and mail them back to YSEQ.
 Individual SNPs tend to run $18.
 YSEQ also offers Y-STR testing, mtDNA, and Haplogroup panels.
 It’s a good alternative to FTDNA in some ways, but doesn’t offer matching.
 It is a great way to cheaply verify Y-DNA comparisons between males who should share Y-DNA.
 For the full DNA test, they’re offering a 23andMe type autosomal that may be usable on sites that accept 23andMe transfers.
 Located in Germany.
 Cheek swab.